Abiodun-code/Abiodun-code/README.md

 - 👋 Hi, I’m @Abiodun-code
 - 👀 I’m interested in Web Development front-end and back-end
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Mern
 - 💞️ I’m looking to collaborate on Work
 - 📫 How to reach me gmail: olaabiodun157@gmail.com
 - 📫 How to reach me LinkedIn: linkedin.com/in/olaroungbe-jamiu-1125b2225/